Sergei Lepmets

 Sergei Lepmets (born 5 April 1987) is an Estonian retired professional footballer who last played as a goalkeeper for Meistriliiga club Nõmme Kalju.

 Club career

 TJK

 Lepmets came through the TJK youth academy.

 Merkuur

 In 2004, Lepmets joined Merkuur Tartu.
 He made his debut in the Meistriliiga on 14 March 2004, in a 1–1 home draw against Kohtla-Järve FC Lootus.

 Levadia

 On 17 January 2006, Lepmets signed a three-year contract with Levadia in a deal which saw fellow goalkeeper Aleksandr Djatšenko heading in the opposite direction.
-As a second choice goalkeeper behind Martin Kaalma, he won three consecutive Meistriliiga titles between 2007 to 2009.
+As a second choice goalkeeper behind Martin Kaalma, he won three consecutive Meistriliiga titles between 2007 and 2009.
 Lepmets became a regular starter for Levadia in the 2010 season.

 Politehnica Timișoara

 On 1 February 2011, Lepmets joined Romanian club Politehnica Timișoara.
 The club finished the 2010–11 Liga I as runners-up, but were relegated to the Liga II due to unpaid debts.
 Following Costel Pantilimon's departure to Manchester City, Lepmets became the club's first-choice goalkeeper for the 2011–12 season.